qiaoen17/tp/docs/UserGuideCS2101.md

 ### Adding student's response: `addresponse`

-Edits the number of messages a specified student sent during tutorial.
+You can edit the message count of a specified student through this command.
-This feature helps you to track how much the student has been actively participating in the tutorial through the number of messages sent by him.
+This feature helps you to track your student's participation in the tutorial through the recording number of messages sent by him/her.

 Format: `addresponse INDEX m/MESSAGE_COUNT`